Dennis Lehane

 Early Life and Background

-Dennis Lehane was born on August 4, 1965, in Boston, Massachusetts, and raised in the Dorchester neighborhood of Boston.
-He is the youngest of five children and grew up in a working-class household; his father worked as a foreman for Sears & Roebuck and his mother worked in a Boston public school cafeteria.
-Both of his parents emigrated from Ireland, a heritage that informed family life and local culture during his youth.
+Dennis Lehane was born on August 4, 1965, in Boston, Massachusetts, and raised in the Dorchester neighborhood.
+He is the youngest of five children, and both of his parents emigrated from Ireland before settling in the city.
+His father worked as a foreman for Sears & Roebuck, while his mother worked in a Boston public school cafeteria.
+Lehane spent summers on Fieldston Beach in Marshfield, and the working-class streets of Boston became a defining setting for much of his fiction.

 Dennis Lehane Career